JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README_for_portfolio.md

 #### 3) Human detection part

-It's accuracy at human picture was good, but it also mistaken dog as human as 17%
+It's accuracy for human pictures was good, but it also mistaken dog as human as 17%

 So it also need to use data learning method not only depend on cv2 library